Mariam-Rehan/Zehni-AI/README.md

-# 💬 Zehni – A Voice Journal for the Soul
+# 💬 Zehni – An Urdu Voice Journal for the Soul

 Zehni is a voice-based journaling app made for Pakistanis to help them process their thoughts.
 Speak in Urdu, get a summary, a mood label, and an AI-generated message of support – all saved to a beautiful log of emotional moments.